luke-mccallum/threshold/README.md

 ![Threshold Logo](images/threshold_logo.png)
-**Threshold is a chrome extension that replaces your new tab page with a new, more aesthetically pleasing, and convenient layout**
+**THRESHOLD gives you the perfect place to enter the internet, useful and completely customizable, it has everything a user could possibly want**

 # Preview as of Version 2.2.3:
 ![2.0.0 Preview](images/previews/preview2.2.3.gif)

-The homepage currently features a list of popular links, a functional google search bar, a live clock, as well as both light and dark mode options!
+The homepage currently features a list of popular links, a functional google search bar, and a live clock.
+The main image/gif, light/dark modes, and all the links at the side are completely customizable to suit user needs.